codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got fired from a florist, apparently I took too many leaves.
+How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Mesh
+ 1. 1024
- 2. Ring
+ 2. 500
- 3. Star
+ 3. 512
- 4. Hex
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Star
+  1000
 </details>